Jean-Luc Marion: On Phenomenology and Revelation Part Two

 Background

 Produced in January 2026.
 Provisional captions.
+This video has been divided into chapters as follows:

 Categories: